 The best example of this balance is the old city center of Diocletian’s Palace.
-A UNESCO World Heritage site which houses not only the old cathedral and bell tower but also homes, shops, restaurants and bars within its ancient walls and somehow makes it all feel cohesive.
+A UNESCO World Heritage site that houses not only the old cathedral and bell tower but also homes, shops, restaurants and bars within its ancient walls and somehow makes it all feel cohesive.

 Most to Offer: Split vs Dubrovnik

-- Sights and activities: As a tourist in Split, there is more to see and do not only in the old town itself but also in the surrounding areas.
+- Sights and activities: As a tourist or long-term visitor there are more things to do in Split, not only in the old town itself but also in the surrounding areas.

-- Tourists: Dubrovnik is beautiful but it’s also very touristy and is starting to feel a bit fake.
+- Tourists: Dubrovnik is beautiful but it’s also very touristy and is starting to feel a bit forced.
 Plus, in the summer the flood of crowds from cruise ships really overwhelms the walled historic center.
-Split is more spread out so although it has its share of tourists but even in high season you can get a peek at real Dalmation life and escape the crowds.
+Split is more spread out so although it has its share of tourists and cruise ships peopel aren’t crammed into such a small area.

 - Diversity: In Split, within minutes you can go from strolling along the very modern Riva on the waterfront to getting lost in the ancient cobbled streets of Diocletian’s Palace.